|La Sagerie||Self Catering||6||15||4||Plus cot|

 We have English-speaking caretakers.

-Central heating is installed throughout the house, supplemented by a wood-burning stove in the sitting room and it is beautiful and cosy.
+Central heating is provided throughout the house in winter and there is a wood burning stove in the sitting room and it is beautiful and cosy.

 Christmas in France is a real treat!
 And New Year is fun too with some fabulous places to go to eat and celebrate within 10 to 15 minutes' drive.
 Most restaurants are happy to organise a taxi for you if you don't want to drive home.